 - Support spaces for Surgical Services

-- A 40 percent increase over current space
+- A 40 percent increase over previous space

-- Will help optimize surgical scheduling and reduce wait times
+- Helps optimize surgical scheduling and reduce wait times

 Why this expansion is needed